Iona: St. John's has not asked to speak with Cluess

 “Iona believes in Tim Cluess, invested considerably in Tim Cluess, and considers him to be family,” the statement said.
 “Tim Cluess is an incredible coach and person.
 He successfully leads our program on and off the court.
 Tim wins.”

 Cluess coached at St. Mary’s High School in Manhasset, Suffolk CC and C.W.
 Post before being hired by Iona.
-He played two years at St. John’s in the 1970s before transferring to Hofstra.
+He played two years at St. John's from 1979-1981 before transferring to Hofstra.
 His three brothers also played basketball at St. John’s.

 Comments